samuelwbaird/hair/README.md

 # hair.js
 A Javascript library for creation and update of DOM elements via component  function composition (but not purely FRP style)

-Taking a few of the things I think people like about FRP libraries and m

-Less concerned with taking a functional reactive isolating component state from the DOM, and more c with responding to a separate model/world state
+Taking a few of the things I think people like about FRP libraries and removing others.
+Less concerned with taking a functional reactive isolating component state from the DOM, and more with responding to a separate model/world state.
+Some of these choices make more sense from the point of view of games and simulations, and long lived state, rather than more transactional websites with fresh queries per page.

 ## Goals